ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/DEMO.md

 We are using two different implementations:

 * WavEcho : The echo canceller is not used.
 The block is just propagating the signals
-* VHTEcho : the `echoCanceller` block is implemented with the VHT block and the VHT is running the [speex DSP library](https://gitlab.xiph.org/xiph/speexdsp) and the [CMSIS-DSP Synchronous Dataflow](https://github.com/ARM-software/CMSIS_5/tree/develop/CMSIS/DSP/SDFTools)
+* VHTEcho : the `echoCanceller` block including a VHT block

+VHT is the implementation of the [Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) we are using and it means : Virtual Hardware Target.
+The VHT Modelica block is implementing the communication between the Modelica simulator and the [Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html)

+The [speex DSP library](https://gitlab.xiph.org/xiph/speexdsp), [Microspeech](https://github.com/tensorflow/tflite-micro/tree/main/tensorflow/lite/micro/examples/micro_speech) network and the [CMSIS-DSP Synchronous Dataflow](https://github.com/ARM-software/CMSIS_5/tree/develop/CMSIS/DSP/SDFTools) are running on the [Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) .

 The [Modelica](https://www.openmodelica.org/) ARM libraries for this example (as displayed in `OMEdit`) are: